EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Planning with Learned Traction Distribution

-To account for the risk due to the uncertain traction $\Param_t$, we first present an existing approach~\cite{wang2021adaptive} that optimizes for the right-tail CVaR of the planning objective (\cvarcost{}), and propose a more computationally efficient method that accounts for the left-tail CVaR of traction (\cvardyn{}).
-Visualizations for these two approaches can be found in Fig.~\ref{fig:cost_computation}.
+To account for the risk due to uncertain traction, we first present an existing approach~\cite{wang2021adaptive} that optimizes for the right-tail CVaR of the planning objective (\cvarcost{}), and then propose a more computationally efficient method that accounts for the left-tail CVaR of traction (\cvardyn{}).
+Lastly, we discuss the advantages and limitations of these two methods.